spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ### 10.1.2 Intent

 Create a human readable short form license identifier for a license not on the SPDX License List.
-This identifier shall be unique within the SPDX file.
+This identifier shall be unique within the SPDX document.
 In previous versions of SPDX, the references were required to be sequential numbers, but as of version 1.2, creators may specify references that are easier for humans to remember and mentally map.

 ### 10.1.3 Examples